ekomsSavior/Jam_fi/README.md

 This tool is for educational and authorized research only.

-By using JamFi, you agree that you are responsible for your own actions.
+By using Jam_Fi, you agree that you are responsible for your own actions.

 Do not use this tool on networks or devices you don’t have explicit permission to test.